-We are often asked by charities about the legal status of volunteers and how they should be recruited.
+We are often asked by charities: what legal status do volunteers have?
+And how they should be recruited?
 It’s increasingly common for school leavers and the unemployed to undertake volunteering to boost their CVs.

 Although volunteers aren’t covered by discrimination legislation it’s sensible to adopt the same recruitment practices as paid employees, including a robust paper trail documenting every decision made in the process:

 Decisions should be recorded clearly and in an objective manner to minimise disputes about status.